 How do restoration techniques like controlled burning actually benefit pygmy hogs?

 Controlled burns keep grasslands diverse.
 They remove thick thatch and promote new growth.
 This helps hogs find food and build nests.
-It’s important to time burn right and involve local communities.
+It’s important to time the burn right and involve local communities.
 This reduces risks and benefits the habitat.

 Are there volunteer or research opportunities for those who want to help in the field?